clinicjs/node-clinic/README.md

 Then benchmark your server again, just like you did with <code>clinic doctor</code>.

+Note that when looking at the CPU graph you might notice that it doesn't necessarily go from 0-100 but might go from 0-200 or higher.
+This is because the percentage reflects the total amount of CPU cores your computer has.
+Node.js itself uses more than one thread behind the scene even though JavaScript is single threaded.
+V8 (The JavaScript engine) runs the garbage collector and some optimizations on background threads.
+With worker threads, the CPU will also utilize more than 100%.
+The visible percentage is always the combination of all these factors together.

 ## Supported Node.js versions

 Clinic relies heavily on Node.js core instrumentation available in later versions.